[4 MIN READ]

 Preventing a cold or the flu is always a health challenge each fall.
-But with coronavirus (COVID-19) still lingering, it’s even more important to prepare yourself and your family.
-Boost your immunity to help your body fight off illness and infection, get your flu shot and educate yourself on how to stay healthy.
+But with coronavirus (COVID-19) still lingering and variants developing, it’s even more important to prepare yourself and your family.
+Boost your immunity to help your body fight off illness and infection, get your flu shot, and educate yourself on how to stay healthy.
 And, just as importantly, know what to do if you get sick.

 Why the flu shot is even more important this year

 As the weather gets colder we’ll start spending more time indoors where it’s easier to spread viruses, like the flu and COVID-19.
-Since we don’t know how the flu will interact with COVID-19, it’s best to do all you can to keep yourself and loved ones healthy, and do everything possible to reduce the spread of the flu.
+Since we still don’t have a lot of data on how the flu interacts with COVID-19, it’s best to do all you can to keep yourself and your loved ones healthy and do everything possible to reduce the spread of the flu.